Smarter landforming for tighter times

 Adding hectares isn’t the only business growth strategy for farmers.
 Smarter landforming can recover margin, improve efficiency, and deliver quicker returns — whether automation is on your agenda or not.

-Buying more land used to be the default answer.
+Buying more land used to be the default growth model.

-Charles Reynolds, General Manager of landforming software specialist T3RRA, says the smarter play for many growers is to extract more value from the country they already own.
+Charles Reynolds, General Manager of landforming software specialist T3RRA, says the smarter play for many growers is unlocking more value from the country they already own.

-“You’ve already made the big investment — the land and the machinery,” he says.
-“If parts of a paddock are underperforming because of surface variability or drainage issues, that’s margin you’re losing every season.”
+“You’ve already made the big investment—the land and the machinery,” he says.
+“If parts of a paddock are underperforming because of terrain variability or drainage issues, that’s margin you’re losing every season.”

-Rather than expanding sideways, Charles says farmers are looking down — at contour, surface consistency, and water movement.
+Rather than expanding sideways, Charles says farmers are looking downward — refining contours, improving surface consistency, and optimising water movement.

-The company’s newest system, Level COMMAND™, is its next-generation automatic implement control platform.
-Softly launched late last year and now being rolled out more broadly, it shifts to a bring-your-own-GPS model.
+The company’s newest system, Level COMMAND™, is its next-generation automatic grade control platform, now being rolled out more broadly with a bring-your-own-GPS model.

 “It’s agnostic, so multi-fleet compatible,” Charles says.
-“Farmers aren’t locked into one brand, so if you’ve already invested in guidance hardware, you can build on that.”
+“Farmers aren’t locked into one brand.
+If you’ve already invested in GPS guidance hardware, you can build on that.”

-While autonomy continues to gather attention across the sector, Charles says terrain optimisation delivers immediate returns.
+While autonomy continues to attract attention across the sector, Charles is clear that terrain optimisation stands on its own economic merit.

 “If autonomy is on your radar, getting the ground right is one of the first steps,” he says.
-“But even without that, improving surface consistency makes economic sense straight away.”
+“But even without that, improving terrain consistency makes economic sense straight away.”

 “Our goal is to fully automate dirt moving,” Charles says.
 “Level COMMAND™ is a foundational step toward that.
-But right now, it’s about making what you already farm perform better,” says Charles.
+But right now, it’s about making what you already farm perform more consistently.”

 Why Level COMMAND™?